Jaymon/.vim/README.md

 ### [Pathogen](https://github.com/tpope/vim-pathogen)

+Moved to `pack/third-party/opt` on 3-2023, I don't think this is needed anymore because I'm now using Vim's built-in package (see `:help package`) functionality now.

 I think pretty much every vim user on the planet uses this plugin.

 I set this up with: